Tehnix2/GDKPT-Addon/README.md

 # GDKPT
-Addon for running GDKPS with parallelized auctions
+Addon for running GDKPS with multiple auctions at the same time.